daqana/dqshiny/README.md

 )
 ```

-If you have a bigger amount of selectable choices and still don't want to use textInputs you may have a look at this:
+If you have a bigger amount of selectable choices and still don’t want
+to use textInputs you may have a look at this:

 ``` r
 library(shiny)